binbinmods/Caldris/Caldris/README.md

-# Caldris, the SubclassToReplace
+# Caldris, the Thermomancer

-A hero mod, introducing Caldris, a mage/healer who has been trapped in a mental cage.
-She goes on a journey to break out but has two very different ways of doing so overcoming the issues in a calm and focused way or forcefully breaking out of the cage through sheer will.
+A hero mod, introducing Caldris, a mage specialized in fire and ice.

-This character was designed by @designer.
+This character was designed by @badutski2 (James).

 This currently does not include any events or quests related to Caldris other than those available to all heroes or all heroes of a specific class.